 - The cost to the public purse of the road and rail infrastructure will be colossal.
 TfL estimates the cost to the taxpayer of transport links to an expanded Heathrow would be £18.2 billion.
 Just think of the economic and social benefits if that kind of sum was invested in sustainable transport in the north of England (which gets just a sixth of the investment in transport infrastructure that London does)

 - Air pollution is already above legal limits in London, causing more illness than either obesity or alcohol use, around 10,000 deaths in the capital each year.
 A new runway would make this even worse.

 - And finally, the government is prepared to betray our climate commitments for... what exactly?
 There is no airport capacity crisis.
 Stansted's runway slots are half empty.
 The majority of flights are taken by frequent leisure flyers.
 It has been estimated that this 'jet set' of 15% of people in the UK take 70% of international flights.
 Only one in ten international flights by UK residents is now for business.

 - The 'economic case' for a new runway has been shown to have been wildly overstated.
 Industry lobbyists fail to mention that while the aviation sector is estimated to make a direct contribution of £18bn to the British economy it also enjoys an annual tax subsidy of around £11bn from VAT and fuel duty exemptions.
 Holidays and other travel results in £17bn more spent abroad by UK residents than is brought into this country by visitors.

-West London Friends of the Earth has shared a 'simplified response' to the consultation that may be useful to those wanting to address issues in more detail.
+West London Friends of the Earth has shared a 'simplified response' to the consultation that may be useful to those wanting to address non-climate issues in more detail.